-I’m excited to share this carrot cupcake recipe with you today!
-They are my new favorite!
-A few years back I wrote down several recipes from my grandma’s for my own recipe book.
-This carrot cake recipe was one of them.
-The original recipe wasn’t quite sweet enough, so I have tested it a few times and finally came up with the perfect sweetness.
-The cream cheese frosting is just the icing on the cake!
-These are the perfect Easter dessert!
+A few years back, I wrote down several of my grandma’s recipes for my own recipe book.
+This carrot cake cupcake recipe was one of them.
+The original recipe wasn’t quite sweet enough, so I’ve tested it a few times and finally came up with the perfect sweetness.
+Plus the cream cheese frosting takes them over the top.
+So rich, creamy and adds a great touch.
+YUM!

 - 2 1/2 cups all-purpose flour